What is Chadar Trek?

 How Difficult is Chadar Trek?

-This trek is one of the most difficult and challenging treks in the country.
+As per the Chadar trek guide, this trek is one of the most difficult and challenging treks in the country.
 The Zanskar River freezes into a sheet of ice and is the only route to access the Zanskar Valley during the winters.
-All mountain passes are shut down due to snow fall, leaving the Chadar or the frozen Zanskar River as the only route for passage.
+All mountain passes are shut down due to snowfall, leaving the Chadar or the frozen Zanskar River as the only route for passage.

 The temperatures are incredibly low during the day time and plummet to uncomfortably freezing temperatures during the night time.